 Prepare supporting plans and diagrams.
 Mark the boundaries of the property clearly on the plans.
 Describe why the proposed project requires consent from AT.

 The registered landowner will need to pay for the preparation of supporting plans/diagrams and any consultancy fees.

 Step 2 - Apply for consent from AT

-The registered landowner or agent applies to AT for consent as adjoining landowner or affected party.
+The registered landowner or representative applies to AT for consent, as adjoining landowner or affected party.

-In some cases, consent is not able to be provided, and the registered owner or agent will be notified in writing.
+In some cases consent is not able to be provided, and the registered owner or representative will be notified in writing.